Magda Lilia Chelly

 Magda Lilia Chelly (born 1983) is a Polish-Tunisian cybersecurity expert and is amongst the first Tunisian women to be on the advisory board of BlackHat Asia Executive Committee.
 Born in Krakow, Poland, and educated in Tunisia and France, Chelly worked as an IT consultant, university lecturer, business leader, and cybersecurity professional.

 In 2016, Chelly established her own cybersecurity start-up out of Singapore, Asia.
 She is the founding member of Women on Cyber, a non-profit diversity group.
 Chelly has a long history of involvement in diversity and inclusion activism as she launched the first Catch The Flag competition for girls in Singapore with the support of Cyber Security Agency of Singapore.

 Early life

 Chelly was born in Krakow, a town in south Poland, in 1983.
 Following her father's advice on the importance of getting an engineering degree, Chelly completed a Degree and a Master in Telecommunication Engineering before moving to France.
-There, Chelly completed and a PhD in the same field at Telecom SudParis, Évry, France.
+There, Chelly completed her PhD in the same field at Telecom SudParis, Évry, France.